A: The company that holds your IRA usually calculates it for you, although it is your responsibility. The math is pretty simple:

 Step 1 – Find out your IRA account balance as of the previous December 31.

 One caveat to the above.
-You can use the Joint Life Expectancy table, which results in a smaller RMD, if your spouse is at least 10 years younger than you.
+You can use the Joint Life Expectancy table, which results in a smaller RMD, if your spouse is more than 10 years younger than you.
 There is also a different table, the Single Life Expectancy table for beneficiaries of an account (an inherited IRA).